 The project included levelling the floor to create a step-free environment, putting in under-floor heating throughout, improved lighting, amplification and audio-visual equipment, a servery and storage space, toilets, a glass “air-lock” in the porch, upgrading the organ and adding a new stained-glass window in memory of our major donor, John Plumb.

 The new window, made by stained glass artist Derek Hunt in his Limelight Studios in Main Street, Medbourne, is pictured above, and was unveiled at a special Service of Praise and Thanksgiving in the church on Wednesday, December 13th, 2017.
-To view a report and pictures of this click here.

-We also have weekday services and you can find a complete listing of these by clicking here.
 Our services vary in style in the course of the month, so there is sure to be one that meets your needs.
 We are a friendly, caring and open church community and welcome newcomers.

 Our Director of Music, James Gutteridge, is a talented organist and choirmaster.
 Our choir is comprised of adults and children.
 If you are interested in singing and music email email@example.com.